LordCrablord/Sunless/README.md

 # Sunless

-This was my diploma project, some things were unfortunately not finished but many main core feature work, such as:
+This was my diploma project, some things were unfortunately not finished but many main core features work, such as:
 - camera movement
 - character panel
 - quests